kissmetrics/km-support/_posts/2012-10-19-traffic-sources.md

 {:toc}
 * * *

 If you've installed our [JavaScript Library][js], then we'll be recording where people come from to get to your site.
-Information about traffic sources can be seen across several KISSmetrics properties:
+Information about traffic sources can be seen across several Kissmetrics properties:

 * `Referrer` - *any* site that links to your site
 * `Search Engine` and `Search Terms` - includes paid and organic search terms